corda/corda-gradle-plugins/README.md

 accidental breaks in our public ABI for those Corda modules we have declared to be "stable", and is used by the Continuous Integration builds.

-    <sup>Requires Gradle 5.6</sup>
+    <sup>Requires Gradle 7.2</sup>

 - [`net.corda.plugins.jar-filter`](jar-filter/README.md)\
 This plugin allows us to delete certain annotated classes, methods and fields from the compiled byte-code inside a jar file.
 It can also rewrite Kotlin classes' `@kotlin.Metadata` annotations to make them consistent again with their revised byte-code.
-It is currently used in Corda's `core-deterministic` and `serialization-deterministic` modules, and has been successfully tested with Kotlin 1.2.x - 1.4.32.
+It has been successfully tested with Kotlin 1.4.32 and 1.7.0.

-    <sup>Requires Gradle 6.8</sup>
+    <sup>Requires Gradle 7.2</sup>

 - [`net.corda.plugins.publish-utils`](publish-utils/README.rst)\
 **_Here be Dragons!_**